diaspogift/identity_and_access_FSharp/README.md

     * curl -s https://packagecloud.io/install/repositories/EventStore/EventStore-OSS/script.deb.sh | sudo bash
     * sudo apt-get install eventstore-oss=5.0.2-1
     * sudo systemctl start eventstore
+    * navigate to http://127.0.0.1:2113/web/index.html#/dashboard and click on the **Stream Browser** menu.
+If promtep to login, enter user the following credentials: **username: admin, password: changeit**.
+You can see the stream of events relative to the **User, Group, Role aggregates beeing created as you play with the API through Postman**.

 * Clone the repo